BasPieren/be-assessment-2/readme.md

 - [ ] Send a chat message

 ## Description
+This website is a dating app where users who are ill for a long period of time can find people who are in a similar situation.

 ### Start
 The starting page is the first screen users will see.
 Here they can create an account or login to an existing one.